nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

 This getting started manual shows how to successfully use IRMA to sign a contract.
 Contracts are used within the Nuts ecosystem to identify a user to other network participants.
-It also connects a user to the care organization that user is currently working for.
+It also relates a user to the care organization that user is currently working for.
-The signed contract can be seen as a network enabled session token and should therefore be stored alongside the user session.
+The signed contract is used as token to authenticate the user's (local) EHR identity to other nodes in the network and can be used as session token on the EHR.
 The contract is required for every request that results in personal and/or medical data being retrieved.

 Basic requirements